n3ddu8/devcontainer-template/README.md

 Yes, it’s hardcoded to classes.
 No, I won’t apologize.

-## :package: Chezmoi + Nix
+## :package: Chezmoi + Homebrew + Neovim

 Dotfiles and package management for people who think YAML is too mainstream.
-Included because you’re the kind of person who reads Arch Wiki for fun.
+Neovim for the keystroke masochists, Homebrew for the package pragmatists, and Chezmoi to keep it all reproducible.

 ## :notebook: How to use this